-Please describe the role of Cancer Alliance(s) in the project (max 50 words).
+Please describe the role of Cancer Alliance(s) in the project (max 200 words).

-Section 2: Company Details
+Section 2: Organisation Details

-Complete details relevant to your organization.
+Complete details relevant to your organisation.
 Please choose from the dropdown list where provided.

-- Company website
+- Organisation website

-- Company registration number (for those in the UK)
+- Company registration number (for those in the UK.
+NHS and HEI may use N/A)

-- VAT registration number
+- VAT registration number (VAT registered companies must provide a VAT number.
+NHS, HEI, and VAT exempt organization may use N/A)

-- Region (where the company is registered)
+- Region in which the organisation is registered

-- Type of organization
+- Organisation size

-- · Company size
+- Organisation status

-- Company status
+- Type of Organisation

-- Main business activity (max 10 words)
+- Main business activity (max 50 characters)

-- Annual turnover (max 10 words)
+- Annual turnover (not mandatory, for companies only)

-Section 3: Plain English Summary
+Section 3: Plain English Summary (max 300 words)

-A plain English summary (max 300 words) is a clear explanation of your project.
+A plain English summary is a clear explanation of your project.
 The plain English summary may be used to inform reviewers, including experts who might not have specialist knowledge of your field as well as members of the public of your funding application.
-If your application for funding is successful, the summary may be used on the SBRI Healthcare website.
+If your application for funding is successful, the summary will be used on the SBRI Healthcare website.